breedx-nr/jfr-wire-parser/README.md

 `EventParser` instances are composed of an array of other parsers.

+## How to read a number:

+Once you are past the chunk header, char, short, int, and long values are stored in a compact 7-bit packed format.
+While complicated, this format does generally save a lot of bits on the wire.

+So, how does it work?
+Bytes are written out little-endian, and the format leverages the sign bit (high bit) of each byte.
+Normally, writing an `int` would mandate 4 bytes (to match the type), but in this packed format, it can take 1, 2, 3, 4, or 5 bytes.

+* start accumulator at 0
+* up to 8 times:
+  * read a byte
+  * mask off the sign byte
+  * left shift by (7*bit position) bits
+  * add to accumulator
+  * if byte read sign bit clear, break
+* return accumulator

 ## How to read a string:

 Look in RecordingInput.java `readUTF()` for how to read/decode a string.